Megha-alt/-Live-Earthquake-Monitoring-and-ML-Risk-Predictor/README.md

-# 🌍Seismo — Earthquake Area Analysis and Risk Classification
+# 🌍Seismo — Real-Time Earthquake Area Analysis and Risk Classification

 # 📌 Project Overview
 Seismo is a machine learning–based project that analyzes earthquake data to classify seismic events into risk categories based on their magnitude and related features.